panel-attack/panel-attack/readme_characters.md

 These will interrupt each other.
 If a combo chain is performed, the chain SFX will take priority.
 If a shock combo is performed, the shock SFX will take priority.
+If a shock chain is performed, the shock SFX will take priority.

 #### combo